kingreza/Swift-Visitor/README.md

 }
 ````

 Our ReportDocumenter class (another visitor), much like our EmailDocumenter class implements the Documenter protocol.
-And like EmailDocumenter, it has two process methods, one taking a Quote and another taking an Appointment class.
+And like EmailDocumenter, it has two process methods, one taking a Quote and another taking an Appointment.
 The code within the process methods simply takes the objects passed and uses its properties to build the needed report.

-Another benefit of using the Visitor design pattern is the fact that you can group similar functionalities together.
+Another benefit of using the Visitor pattern is the fact that you can group similar functionalities together.
 In our example, the email generation for both Quote and Appointment is in one place and the report generation is in another.
-Since these two processes are not really related to the Quote or the Appointment themselves, this makes sense.
+Since these two processes are not really related to the Quote or the Appointment or each other, this makes sense.

 Now that we have everything in place lets see them in action.